 Although our trips each end up taking on a character of their own, peppered by unique experiences and interactions, there is one thing that stays the same: the posole.
-I have to have it at least once each year, and on the way home I always stop at the local Jackalope to buy the fixin’s to make another batch at home upon my return.
+I have to order it at least once each year, and on the way home I always stop at the local Jackalope to buy the fixin’s to make another batch at home upon my return.

 This recipe incorporates the seasoning mix I get at Jackalope with a traditional recipe.
 Enjoy!

 1 Lb. posole corn or hominy